-Reasonably expected constituents of the fume would include: fluorides and complex oxides of iron, chromium, manganese and silicon.
+Reasonably expected constituents of the fume would include: fluorides and complex oxides of iron, chromium, nickel, manganese, molybdenum and silicon.
 Gaseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may be formed by the radiation from the arc.

-One recommended way to determine the composition and quantity of fumes to which workers are exposed is to take an air sample inside the welder's helmet, if worn, or in the worker's breathing zone.
+One recommended way to determine the composition and quantity of fumes to which workers are exposed is to take one recommended way to determine the composition and quantity or intries to which work are exposed to take an air sample inside the welder's helmet, if worn, or in the worker's breathing zone.
 (See ANSI/AWS F1.1, available from the American Welding Society, P.O.
 Box 351040, Miami, FL 33135.
 Also from AWS is F1.3, "Evaluating Contaminants in the Welding Environment - A Sampling Strategy Guide," which gives additional advice on sampling.)
 At a minimum, materials listed in this section should be analyzed for the following: